Stay informed of the latest progress in canine health research.

 We need your support to fund research that helps dogs live longer, healthier lives.

 The Modiano Lab at the University of Minnesota is implementing a comprehensive approach to beat canine hemangiosarcoma.
 This includes development of new therapies to help dogs that develop the disease today, as well as new methods for prevention and control that will reduce the number of dogs that will develop hemangiosarcoma in the future.
 A better understanding of the disease has allowed us to make significant gains on both fronts of the battle against this aggressive tumor.
 Their progress has not gone unnoticed, allowing us to establish new collaborations that will similarly help human patients with angiosarcoma.

 This presentation was recorded at the 2013 National Parent Club Canine Health Conference hosted by the AKC Canine Health Foundation and generously sponsored by Nestlé Purina PetCare.

 To watch this video in full screen mode press the Vimeo logo below the video.

 The AKC Canine Health Foundation (CHF) and our corporate alliance, Zoetis, are pleased to bring you another installment in a podcast series devoted to canine reproduction education for pet owners, breeders, and veterinarians.

-In June, part two of this podcast will be released, fresh chilled semen breeding, focusing on the bitch.
+Listen to part one of this podcast: fresh chilled semen breeding, focusing on the stud dog.